evelinageo/BarcodeScanner/README.md

 # barcodeScanner

-A Barcode Scanner project in .NET MAUI using the ZXing.Net.Maui NuGet Package.
+Project for a Barcode Scanner in .NET MAUI using the ZXing.Net.Maui NuGet Package.